csc301-winter-2020/team-project-14-djno/deliverables/README.md

 ## Description

-- **In a high level description**, _Helpouts_ is a web and mobile application that allows people with disabilities to get help from other people in Ontario in real time. _Helpouts_ uses a request-offer model, where people can set their preferences and availability settings to offer help, and fill a request form to seek for help.
+- **In a high level description**, _Helpouts_ is a web and mobile application that allows people with disabilities to get help from other people in Ontario in real time. _Helpouts_ uses a request-offer model, where people can set availability and preferences to offer help, and fill a request form with preferences to seek for help.
 Based on information submitted by the users, the application employs a matching algorithm that selects the most suitable candidate to assist with each request submitted.
-Users of this application are able to have better and simple access to the assistance they need.
+Users of this application are able to have better and easier access to the assistance they need.

 - **The problem we are now trying to solve** with this application is to improve the overall social wellness of the disability community.
 This platform will gives people easy access to meet suitable peers by simply providing some information of their habits and preferences.
-In the society, there are many potential connections and friendships undiscovered, and this application could make it all possible.
+In today's society, there are many potential connections and friendships undiscovered, and this application could make it all possible.

 - **The context required to understand why the application solves this problem** is the request-offer model, basic knowledge of disabilty, how the volunteer system works.

 ## Key Features

 - The key feature of our application that the user can access is the matching algorithm that can match people who're free and able to help.
 Our algorithm uses the model of maximum same communications.
-It's based on the user settings, when the user set properties that're most suitable for the current requester's requirement after being assessed by the matching algorithm, he/she'll be pushed to that requester's recommendation list.
+It's based on the user settings, when the user set properties that're most suitable for the current requester's requirement after being assessed by the matching algorithm, they would be pushed to that requester's recommendation list.

 - Our application implements a google login, making it more convenient for users to register.
 This feature also guarantees safety and protection with regards to the users’ data.
-Besides this, users get to specify their _preferences_, meaning what sort of support are they willing/capable of offering to other disabled people.
-The users will also be able to make a request, which will contain a description of what sort of help they desire.
+Besides this, users get to specify their _preferences_, meaning what sort of support are they willing/capable of offering to other users.
+Users will also be able to make a request, which will contain a description of what sort of help they desire.
 Our application contains an algorithm which will match users based on their preferences and the demands in the requests.

 - (To be done in deliverable3).
 Our app also has a chat system, using this system, people can chat freely after they find their matching helper.
-This functionality will make people feel more connected and increase the chance of a successful request and offer procedure.
+This functionality create a quick access and will increase the likelihood of a successful connection.

 ## Instructions